microsoft/NLU.DevOps/docs/Analyze.md

 ]
 ```

+### Statistics Output

-It also generates a much smaller high-level summary of confusion matrix results grouped by intent and entity type, called `statistics.json`:
+The `compare` command also generates a much smaller high-level summary of confusion matrix results grouped by intent and entity type, called `statistics.json`:
 ```plaintext
 {
   "intent": [